10 Hidden Passages Beneath Ancient Monuments Revealed

 5 Manzana de las Luces

-Manzana de las Luces is an old Jesuit religious complex that sits in San Telma, Argentina.
-The complex was built in the late 1500s and was part of a mission to promote Christianity in the New World.
+Manzana de las Luces is a historic Jesuit complex founded in the late 1500s in San Telma, Argentina, intended to spread Christianity throughout the New World.

 4 Chauvin de Huantar